 True Positive Quadrant

-When utterances trained for an intent receive positive confidence score for that intent, they fall into its True Positive quadrant.
+When utterances trained for an intent receive a positive confidence score for that intent, they fall into its True Positive quadrant.
 This quadrant represents a favorable outcome.
 However, the higher the utterance on the quadrant’s scale the more chances of it finding the right intent.

 True Negative Quadrant

-When utterances not trained for an intent to receive negative confidence score for the intent, they fall into its True Negative quadrant.
+When utterances not trained for an intent to receive a negative confidence score for the intent, they fall into its True Negative quadrant.
 This quadrant represents a favorable outcome as the utterance is not supposed to match with the intent.
 The lower the utterance on the quadrant’s scale, the higher the chances of it staying afar from the intent.
-All the utterances trained for a particular bot task should ideally fall into the True Negative quadrants of the other tasks.
+All the utterances trained for a particular task should ideally fall into the True Negative quadrants of the other tasks.

 False Positive Quadrant